rishiakrishnan/8bit_simple_cpu/README.md

 # VSIM ?= modelsim
 # VSIM ?= ncsim
 # VSIM ?= ncverilog
 # ================================================================
-# You should not have to change anything below this line

 TOPFILE   ?= $(DISTRO)/Example_Programs/$(EG)/src_BSV/SimpleCPU.bsv
 TOPMODULE ?= mkSimpleCPU